markhamp23/Angular-Crub1/client/README.md

-# Client
+# Angular Tutorials

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+## Prerequisites

+Both the CLI and generated project have dependencies that require Node 8.9 or higher, together with NPM 5.5.1 or higher.

 ## Development server